getfexr/website/developers/apis/validate.md

 proxyIP or the public IP address of the node or server is the mandatory input parameter for ValidatePermission.
 It is using this public IP address the connection between the node and the wallet is established.

-### `DID`
+### `Address`

 > `type: string` | **optional**

-DID or Decentralized Identity is the unique identity of each node.
-This value is an optional parameter because for a new node in the network the DID will only be created after the first connection is established.
+Address or Decentralized Identity is the unique identity of each node.
+This value is an optional parameter because for a new node in the network the Address will only be created after the first connection is established.

 ### `code`